Search Results for "smoking"

 ‘Sugar Bites’ Campaign Educates on Sugary Drinks & Childhood Obesity

 Sugary drinks are a large component of added calories in the American diet.
-Latino kids have increased their consumption of sugary drinks—such as soft drinks, sports drinks, fruit-flavored drinks, and flavored milk—between 1991 and 2008, research shows.
+Many kids have increased their consumption of sugary drinks—such as soft drinks, sports drinks, fruit-flavored drinks, and flavored milk—between 1991 and 2008, research shows.
 In Contra Costa, Calif., where 24% of the population is Latino, one of every three kids from low-income families are overweight or obese.
 A county organization worked with an advertising agency to develop a bilingual social marketing campaign, called Sugar Bites, to urge parents to choose water for their kids instead of sugary drinks.
-EMERGENCE Awareness: First 5 California is a state organization funded by Proposition 10, a statewide ballot initiative passed in 1998, to conduct health and education programs to benefit children ages ...
+The Issue of Sugary Drinks and Obesity Awareness: First 5 California is a state organization funded by Proposition 10, a statewide ballot initiative passed in 1998, to conduct health and ...

 Read More